 In the midst of this, I had lunch with my friend Sally, and she told me she’d seen a psychic life coach who had not only accurately predicted some unexpected good news but had also proffered some helpful motivational advice that left Sally feeling calmer than she had done in ages.
 ‘You should go,’ she said.
 ‘I know it sounds weird, but trust me.’

-So I booked in to see Linda, for that was the psychic life coach’s name even though I’d anticipated her being called something utterly fantastical, like The Great Esmerelda.
-We met in a hotel by Tower Bridge.
+So I booked in to speak to Linda, for that was the psychic life coach’s name even though I’d anticipated her being called something utterly fantastical, like The Great Esmerelda.
 I was wearing a white jumper over black leather leggings and about ten minutes into our session, during which Linda shuffled a deck of tarot cards and made some surprisingly perspicacious comments, she said: ‘You need to wear more colour.
 I know you’re wearing a light top today, but I get the feeling your clothes are all dark: blacks and greys.
 You’re coming out of a dark time, and you need to wear more colour to attract more brightness to you.’

 Well, Linda, I thought, affronted, I’m not sure that’s quite right.
 I think you’ll find that I’ve got plenty of colourful clothes in my possession like… erm…that pink top I only ever wear for yoga classes and…erm…that pair of blue jeans.